astronomer/airflow-guides/guides/dag-best-practices.md

 date: 2018-05-21T00:00:00.000Z
 slug: "dag-best-practices"
 heroImagePath: "https://assets.astronomer.io/website/img/guides/bestwritingpractices.png"
-tags: ["DAGs", "Data Pipelines", "Airflow"]
+tags: ["Dags", "Best Practices", "Basics", "Templating", "Tasks"]
 ---

 Welcome to our guide on writing Airflow DAGs.
 In this piece, we'll walk through some high-level concepts involved in Airflow DAGs, explain what to stay away from, and cover some useful tricks that will hopefully be helpful to you.